sincere-abayo/smart-poultry-farm/NOTIFICATION_SETUP.md

-# Smart Poultry Farm - Notification System Setup
+# Selling  Poultry Farm - Notification System Setup

 This document provides step-by-step instructions for setting up the email and SMS notification system.